broxus/locklift/README.md

 # Locklift

-Locklift is a development environment aiming to help you with FreeTON contracts development.
+Locklift is a development environment aiming to help you with Everscale contracts development.
 With Locklift, you get:

 - Network management for working with any networks (main, test, local, ...)
 - Automated contract testing with Mocha
-- Handy wrapper around FreeTON smart contract
+- Handy wrapper around Everscale smart contract
 - Custom givers support
 - Keys management
 - External script runner that executes scripts within specified environment